Bug #1978

 And 45m jumps are a joke, make a 20m/s orbit around Gilly, your AP / PE might circle all around it constantly, the more circular (less eccentrical) the worse it gets.

-#4 Updated by JohnFX over 10 years ago
+#4 Updated by JohnFX almost 11 years ago

 Thank you for restating my bug report but I cannot see how your post was helpful.
 I have deorbited a craft with this effect and only posted the bug here after being urged to do so by a Mod who finally realised it was not the issue you are talking about.
 The effect is not changed by whether the orbit is circular or not, it just becomes more noticable.
 I have stated a very easy fix to this issue in the thread I started in the bug reporting area on the forum.